dynobo/keyhint/README.md

 ## Design Principles

-- **Don't run as service**<br>It shouldn't consume resources in the background, even if this leads to slower start-up time.
+- **Don't run as service**<br>It shouldn't consume resources in the background, even if this leads to slightly slower start-up time.
 - **No network connection**<br>Everything should run locally without any network communication.
 - **Dependencies**<br>The fewer dependencies, the better.
-- **Multi-Monitors**<br>Supports setups with two or more displays

 ## Certification